-The following load files should be included in your export: .log, .lfp, .dat
+The following load files should be included in your export: .log, .lfp, .dat, .opt, and/or .csv

 Before exporting, please review the following information to make sure your export meets Logikcull's database import requirements linked below.